 1. Q Acoustics 3050 i Floorstanding Speaker Pair

 Our experts always appreciate tower speakers that come in two different colors.
-This set of speakers will look great in any household.
+This set of speakers will not only look great but also sound great in any household.

 2. Klipsch RP-6000F Floorstanding Speaker Pair

 These Klipsch RP or Reference Premiere tower speakers are one of the best options for your sound system.
-It boasts of amazing construction as well as great sound.
+It boasts of amazing build quality construction as well as great sound quality.

 The removable metal grille is covering a titanium vented tweeter that features a hybrid tractrix horn.
 Hybrid tractrix horn technology from Klipsch is created for lower resonance and improves the frequency response of the speaker.

-The floor speakers also have two spun copper cerametallic cones that can handle the bass tones with excellent bass response.
-The combination of all these features create large floor-standing speakers that make sure you get the best in terms of sound.
+As best floorstanding speakers, it also have 2 spun copper cerametallic cones that can handle the bass tones with excellent bass reflex.
+The combination of all these features create large tower speakers that make sure you get the most in terms of quality.

-Other floorstanding speakers we reviewed from the same brand is Klipsch RP-280FA.
+Other tower speaker systems we reviewed from the same brand is Klipsch RP-280FA.
 Check out our full review of RP-280FA here.

 3. Fluance Signature Series Hi-Fi Three-Way Floorstanding Tower Speakers